-Significant growth in employee numbers and office location. gaining new offices in Scotland and Wales during the 2024 reporting period.
+Significant growth in employee numbers and office locations, with new offices established in Scotland and Wales during the 2024 reporting period.

 At least 201 tCO2e is directly linked to the Scope 3 Building and Construction work undertaken in the North West region to improve the long-term energy efficiency of the office spaces, with work being undertaken due in part to the 2023 emissions data results showing inadequacies in these locations.